Skip directly to Accessibility Notice

 • Real estate investment trusts (REITs): Companies that own and manage income-generating properties such as office buildings, shopping centers, and apartment complexes.

-There are two reasons for this.
-First, an increase in interest rates from 5% to 6% is much less dramatic than a move from 1% to 2%.
-Second, when rates rise, investors benefit from higher yields, and indeed carry has come back to the fixed income market, leading current income to play a more significant role in bond returns.
+Investors looking for a “trade” in 2024 shouldn’t expect rates to fall.
+That said, the good news for those with a longer-term view is that yields have reset higher across fixed income markets, which means bonds are well positioned in a range of different economic and interest rate scenarios.
+As we highlighted last year, when rates rise, investors benefit from higher yields, and indeed carry has come back to the fixed income market, leading current income to play a more significant role in bond returns.
 For example, at current yields, the income earned on the current 10-year Treasury note provides a return buffer even if rates continue to rise next year.
-As you move farther out the credit risk curve, the carry is even higher by historical standards.
+As you move farther out the credit risk curve, the carry is even higher.
 This is enabling fixed income to be more resilient in the face of a wide range of potential market movements, including ones with even higher yields, credit spreads or volatility.

-The bottom line is that the risk/reward tradeoff for bonds has significantly improved in 2023, and the current market environment represents a very compelling entry point.
-Of course, determining the right mix of bonds for a broader strategic allocation will depend on each investor’s individual risk appetite.
-In the sections that follow, we provide the resources you need to better understand the risk and opportunities across the fixed income investing landscape.
+Of course, determining the right mix of income investments for a broader strategic allocation will depend on each investor’s individual risk appetite.
+In the sections that follow, we provide the resources you need to better understand the risk and opportunities across the income investing landscape.

 Don’t Ignore Floating Rate Instruments

-Rising interest rates have caused major damage to bond investors this year.
 While the risk of rising rates has decreased with yields resetting higher, investments with less sensitivity to rate movements are still an important part of any broader fixed income allocation.
-Floating-rate instruments are an excellent way to gain exposure to the attractive yields in the current market, while still maintaining protection if rates take a turn higher.
+Floating-rate instruments are an excellent way to gain exposure to the attractive short-term yields in the current market that remain significantly higher than longer term yields, while still maintaining protection if rates take a turn higher.
+In addition, interest rate volatility has remained elevated, and because the prices of floating rate securities are not impacted by movements in interest rates, they can provide meaningful diversification within a broader fixed income portfolio.

 In our view, these are three compelling ways to gain exposure to floating rate instruments: